 If you are purchasing a commercial property in Alberta, there will be no land transfer tax.
 Keep in mind that there will still be closing costs you will have to consider.

 No, not all provinces in Canada have land transfer tax.
 The provinces that have land transfer tax are:

-Some areas in Canada will charge both provincial and municipal land transfer tax.
+Few areas in Canada will charge both provincial and municipal land transfer tax.
 In fact, only three cities in Canada have both: Toronto, Montreal and Halifax.

 All other remaining provinces and territories charge registration fees based on the value of the property being bought or transferred.
 These fees are usually much lower compared to typical Canadian land transfer tax rates.

 Alberta land transfer tax is typically based on the value of the property and the percentage of your down payment.
 It’s generally not very expensive and homeowners, even first-time home buyers, are able to pay their transfer tax without issues.